10 Best Practices for ASO (App Store Optimization)

 3. Write an app description like you are explaining it to someone who doesn’t have a clue what’s it about.

-Make it readable, use two to three keywords relevant for your app, but don’t overstuff it with keywords.
-If the user has browsed the store and reached this stage – you’re lucky, you’ve already ignited a spark.
+Make it readable; use two to three keywords relevant to your app, but don’t overstuff it with keywords.
+If the user has browsed the store and reached this stage – you’re lucky; you’ve already ignited a spark.
 Keep the fire burning by describing functionalities and features in more detail.
-Tell why is it worth the download or how it solves a user problem.
+Tell why it is worth downloading or how it solves a user problem.

 4. Screenshot quality matters.

 Screenshots are the epitome of user experience.
-You can write the best app description but if the visual delivery doesn’t support your story, the user will quickly lose interest.
-Choose clear, high-quality screenshots that represent the most important features of your app.
-This is how users will get the real feel of the app.
+Choose clear, high-quality screenshots representing your app’s most essential features.
+This is how users will get the natural feel of the app.
+You can write the best app description, but if the visual delivery doesn’t support your story, the user will quickly lose interest.

 5. Video is even more critical.

 Mobile video traffic accounts for nearly 60 percent of total mobile data.
-Read our guides on great facebook video ad examples – 30-second long App Preview videos are powerful instigators of user interest as they will bring the app closer to your audience by providing them with greater visual insights.
+Read our guides on great Facebook video ad examples – 30-second-long App Preview videos are potent instigators of user interest.
+They will bring the app closer to your audience by providing them with more significant visual insights.

 6. Select the right app category.

 Go for the category that best describes your app.
 Having a great mobile marketing agency can help you select the best one for your app.
 If there is more than one, choose the one with fewer competitors.
-Don’t put the wrong category as such mistake can affect the app review process and mess up your overall rankings.
+Don’t put the wrong category, as such a mistake can affect the app review process and your overall rankings.

 7. Design a compelling icon.